willsanderson/Homio/README.md

 ## **🏠 Welcome to Homio**

-Homio is a clean, minimal, and fully YAML-based dashboard for Home Assistant that i build for a bit of fun.
+Homio is a clean, minimal, mobile-friendly and fully YAML-based dashboard for Home Assistant.
 It's still work in progress but wanted to share it with you after receiving many requests for it.
-It’s built with tablets in mind — perfect for a wall-mounted screen — but it also works well on mobile thanks to its responsive layout.
+It’s built with desktop/tablet/mobile thanks to its responsive layout.
 Everything is done in YAML to give you full control and make it easier to share, reuse, and tweak.
 I recommend to use the visual studio code editor plugin in home assistant to make coding that little bit easier.

-I plan on looking to integrate/create other cards into the homio design in the very near future so feel free to reach out if you have any requests.

 Desktop/Tablet view